-This biography is mostly of my motorcycle adventure travels, not of my favorite color or anything like that.
-In 2005' my wife Heidi and I started a website to journal a nine-month Mexico jeep adventure and also to help inspire others to try Independent Adventure Travel --> http://www.JustAdventureTravel.net
+This biography is about adventure travels, not of my favorite color or anything like that.
+In 2005' my wife Heidi and I started a website to journal a nine-month Mexico jeep adventure and also to help inspire others to try Independent Adventure Travel, http://www.JustAdventureTravel.net

 .
-We soon found Smugmug.com to be an ultimate photo storage site, so it is where we put all our adventure travel images and photos.
+You have found this on smugmug.com, an ultimate photo storage site where we store all our adventure travel images for the website.

 Motorcycle bio: Tom Junkans

-13: At a rummage sale my mother picked up “Zen and the art of motorcycle maintenance” at a rummage sale.
-I have four older brothers with motorcycles and she knew I liked bikes.
+12: My mother picked up “Zen and the art of motorcycle maintenance” at a rummage sale.
+I have four older brothers with motorcycles and she knew I liked books and motorcycles.

 14 : Flew solo to Tempe Arizona to visit my older sister Cassie who was there attending her first year at college.
-We hitch hiked to Disneyland, attended the ”Smoke on the Water” concert, camped the Superstition Mountains and ran the river in inner tubes.
-While I was there my sister gave me her motorcycle keys.
+We hitch hiked to Disneyland, attended the ”Smoke on the Water” concert, camped the Superstition Mountains and ran a river in inner tubes.
+While there I had the use of my sisters motorcycle keys.
 I rode all over the hills and trails around Tempe.
 What a blast, what a sister!

-14 -15 : Cassie gave me her Suzuki 100 as a gift, WOW!
-I spent the next two years exploring the back woods roads and trails of Northern Wisconsin.
-I did numerous cross county overnight motorcycle camping trips.
+14 -15 : The next summer Cassie gives me her Suzuki 100, WOW!
+I spent the next two years exploring the back woods and fire lane trails of Northern Wisconsin doing numerous cross county overnight motorcycle camping trips.
 My mother would pack me a big bag lunch for the ride and I would assure her that I will take all back roads and not get caught by the Cops.
 I have the best mother.